Acacia splendens: Description

 The tree or shrub typically grows to a height of 8 m and has an open habit.
 It has thick, glabrous branchlets that are angled at the extremities and covered in a fine white powdery coating.
 Like most species of Acacia it has phyllodes rather than true leaves.
-Theglabrous phyllodes are found at the end of obvious stem-projections forming narrow wings that are 6 to 12 cm in length and 1 to 8 cm wide and have one nerve per face and finely penninerved.
+The glabrous phyllodes are found at the end of obvious stem-projections forming narrow wings that are 6 to 12 cm in length and 1 to 8 cm wide and have one nerve per face and finely penninerved.
 It blooms in May and produces yellow flowers.
 The inflorescences are found on a raceme that is 1.5 to 15 cm in length.
 The spherical to obloid shaped flower-heads contain 33 to 75 golden coloured flowers.
 Following flowering glabrous, firmly chartaceous, narrowly oblong seed pods form that are up to 14 cm in length and 7 to 12 mm wide and are covered in a fine white powdery coating.
 The shiny black seeds inside the pods have an oblong to elliptic shape with a length of 5 to 6 mm with a dark red-brown club shaped aril.